GoogleCloudPlatform/gcsfuse/docs/playbook.md

 ### Mount failed with fusermount3 exit status 1

 The error comes when bucket is already mounted in a folder and we try to mount it again in the same folder without un-mounting it.
 Fix it to first umount and then remount.
-Command for un mounting. sudo umount ~/gcsfuse
+Command for un-mounting. sudo umount ~/gcsfuse

 ## Serving